-Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Advanced Java Programming (2012).

 If you are a premium member of the lynda.com online training library or if you're watching this video series on a disk, you have access to the exercise files that accompany the course.
 I've copied the exercise files to my desktop, but you can place them anywhere on your hard disk.
 The exercise files consist of starting and completed Java applications that are delivered as Eclipse projects.
 On Windows, you'll be able to see certain files within the directories that mark these as Eclipse projects.
 These include a .settings folder and files called .classpath and .project.